Coming soon · iOS & Apple Watch

 Philosophy.
 No data harvesting, no upsells, no premium tier, no social feed obligation.
 Your training data lives on your phone — there's literally no server collecting it.

 Plan quality.
 Adaptive plans tuned to your fitness, not generic ones.
 Nike Run Club's free plans don't adapt to what you actually run — they're static templates.
-Why Not's recalibrate every week based on your VDOT and the runs you actually log.
+Why Not's recalibrate as you log runs, tuned to your VDOT and the runs you actually complete.

 The app keeps working.
 Plans are generated locally, your data is on your phone, and there's no server that has to stay online for it to function.
 If I disappear, your training history stays yours — you'd just stop getting updates.
 I have no plans to disappear, but the architecture means you're not at risk if I do.